getnelson/nelson/docs/src/hugo/content/index.md

   <small><em>Figure 2.1: cleanup decision tree</em></small>
 </div>

-In practice the "Evaluate Policy" is one of the following policies - which can be selected by the user.
-The first - and probally most common - is `retain-active`.
+In practice the "Evaluate Policy" decision block is one of the following policies - which can be selected by the user.
+The first and most common policy is `retain-active`.
 This is the default for any unit that exposes one or more network ports.

-Nelson has an understanding of the entire systems logical dependencies, and as such is able to make interesting assertions about what is - and is not - still required to be running.
-In the event that a new service (`F 1.3` in the diagram) is deployed which no longer requires its previous dependency `G 1.0`, both `F 1.1` and `G 1.0` are declared unnessicary garbage, and scheduled for removal.
+Nelson has an understanding of the entire logical topology for the whole system.
+As such, Nelson is able to make interesting assertions about what is - and is not - still required to be running.
+In the event that a new application (`F 1.3` in the diagram) is deployed which no longer requires its previous dependency `G 1.0`, both `F 1.1` and `G 1.0` are declared unnessicary garbage, and scheduled for removal.

 <div class="clearing">
   <img src="images/dependencies-upgrade.png" width="40%" />
   <small><em>Figure 2.2: retain active</em></small>
 </div>

-Where `retain-active` shines is that its exceedingly automatic: all the while some other system needs your services, Nelson will keep it running and automatically manage the traffic shifting to new versions that might come along.
+Where `retain-active` shines is that its exceedingly automatic: all the while another application needs your service(s), Nelson will keep it running and automatically manage the traffic shifting to any revisions that might come along.

 A somewhat similar but more aggresive strategy is `retain-latest`.
-Whilst seemingly similar to `retain-active`, `retain-latest` will *always* tear down everything except the latest revision of an application.
-Typically this tends to be useful for jobs (streaming or batch) but is exceedingly dangerous for services that evolve over time, as `retain-latest` forces all your users up to the very latest revision, when they could well not be ready for a breaking API change (e.g. 1.0 vs 2.0).
+Whilst this may appear similar to `retain-active`, `retain-latest` will *always* tear down everything except the latest revision of an application.
+Typically this tends to be useful for jobs (spark streaming or spark batch for example) but it is exceedingly dangerous for services that evolve over time, as `retain-latest` forces all your users up to the very latest revision, when they could well not be ready for a breaking API change (e.g. 1.0 vs 2.0).

 <div class="clearing">
   <img src="images/cleanup-policies-retain-latest.png" width="60%" />